 Ornamental custom made continental mitre planes were made as early as the 16th century renaissance era and seem to have disappeared in the late 18th century.

 The no-nonsense, clean and simple English mitre plane design first appeared around 1780.
 So there was likely some overlap between the end of ornate European mitres, and the introduction of the English box mitre.
 Yet stylistically and functionally, a great chasm existed between the two plane designs.
 Functionally, the blade angle was lowered from ~30 degrees to ~20 degrees.
 As a result of this lower blade angle, the mouth was moved forward from close to the middle of the body, to around a third of the length of the sole, as measured from the toe of the plane.
-The tenons through the sole of the Continental mitre had a sole proud of the body.
-Early English mitre planes, in contrast, had a sole flush with the body, and the former tenons could now be dovetails on the perimeter of the sole.
+The Continental mitre, with tenons through the sole, also had that sole proud of the body.
+Early English mitre planes, in contrast, had a sole flush with the body, and the former tenons could then be dovetails on the perimeter of the sole.
 Forming dovetails on the edge of the edge of the sole was a less laborious operation as compared with drilling out the sole for multiple tenons.
 English mitres could now be used on their sides for shooting mitre joints.
 Dovetailing the sole was also a considerably more robust construction method when compared with simply brazing the body to the sole, a common practice in making early European metal planes.

 707. Strait block 2 1/4″ 3 0………………..4 6 (Double)

 708. Mitre do. with stop and iron reversed…….9 0

 709. Iron do. steel faced…………………………25 0

 From “British Planemakers from 1700″ 3rd Edition, by Jane and Mark Rees.
 Page 111.

 Early English mitre planes were expensive!